-When unsure if the victim has a high or low blood glucose level, the safest option is to treat as for hypoglycaemia (low blood glucose level).
+When unsure if the person has a high or low blood glucose level, the safest option is to treat as for hypoglycaemia (low blood glucose level).
 Treatment may lead to a marked improvement if the blood glucose level is low, and is unlikely to do harm if the blood glucose level is high.
+[Refer to ANZCOR Diabetes fact sheet - appendix]